Home is a privileged place to be.

 “I have learned to see others through the eyes of God, to look at their heart, to seek to see their God-crafted beauty of personality and dreams, rather than judging them by performance or perfect behavior.”

 When we slow down to notice and observe our children, their character and their features we are affirming to them that God created them just the way He intended to.
 He never, ever makes mistakes and though we all are imperfect sinners we are who we are suppose to be and it should be celebrated and documented.
-When we’re taking a picture we must be intentional.
-It forces us to slow down.
-Really, slow down, take a deep breath and start observing our surroundings.
-It’s hard when we’re on survival mode but that is actually the best time to start.
-Now is not the time to worry about that pile of laundry.
-Pull out food from your freezer, turn the crockpot on (unless you have an instant pot, then you are free to forget about dinner until 4pm) and start documenting your life.
+When I’m taking a picture I must be intentional.
+It forces me to slow down.
+Really, slow down, take a deep breath and start observing my surroundings.
+It’s hard when I’m on survival mode but that is actually the best time to start.